verdimonica/lab-jsx-ironbeers/README.md

 "How will we get all of this information?", you might ask.
 Well, we will be using an npm package :package: as our data source.

 For this exercise, we will work with the **[PunkAPI](https://www.npmjs.com/package/punkapi-javascript-wrapper)** npm package.
-In the background, the package communicates with a remote _database_ that contains all of the beers.
-The package enables us to use its methods that can help us to retrieve beers.
-Each beer has some properties, and we can play around with this data to practice working with Handlebars templates, `layouts` and `partials`.
+In the background, the package communicates with an API (server and the database) that contains all of the beers.
+The package enables us to use it's methods that can help us to retrieve beers.
+Each beer has some properties, and we can play around with this data to practice working with JSX templates, `Layout` and components.

-**In this lab, we can also practice reading external (PunkAPI) docs and learn how to get what we need from the database.**
+**In this lab, we can also practice reading external (PunkAPI) docs and learn how to get what we need from an API.**

 ## Requirements